 The genetic basis, if any, of isolated PAVMs remains unknown.
 HHT is an autosomal dominant disease.
 Its frequency was believed until relatively recently to be less than 3 per 100,000 people.12 Newer studies suggest a much higher prevalence.
 The highest frequency reported, 1:1331, occurs in the Afro-Caribbean population of the Netherlands Antilles, presumably due to a founder effect.13 Other estimates vary geographically; 1:6410 in Denmark,14 1:8000 in Japan,15 and 1:16,500 in Vermont.16 Phenotypic variation is extreme, ranging from asymptomatic to severely symptomatic, and from cases with no or few mucocutaneous lesions to those with diffuse cutaneous telangiectasias.
 For many patients, the disease remains undiagnosed by their primary care physicians, suggesting that disease frequency may be greater than reported, and that some patients with “isolated” PAVMs may actually have HHT.

 A gene for HHT was first localized to chromosome 9, region q33–34 (9q33–34).17–19 Investigation revealed the protein product to be endoglin, which associates with the transforming growth factor-beta (TGF-β) bone morphogenetic protein (BMP) receptor complex and binds TGF-β-1 and -3.20 The same work showed the disease to be genetically heterogeneous, with multiple mutations in the responsible gene.
-It rapidly became clear that there were other chromosomal mutations resulting in the same syndrome, and the endoglin mutation disease was designated HHT-I; it was noted to be associated more often with PAVMs than were those with non-9q3 mutations.21,22 A haploinsufficient mouse model also demonstrated phenotypic heterogeneity which was very dependent on the genetic ...
+It rapidly became clear that there were other chromosomal mutations resulting in the same syndrome, and the endoglin mutation disease was designated HHT-I; it was noted to be associated more often with PAVMs than were those with non-9q3 mutations.21,22 A haploinsufficient mouse model also demonstrated phenotypic heterogeneity which was very dependent on ...